 A membership website is a private part of your website where registered users can get access to special content.
-You can apply the idea behind membership websites to a ton of different situations, which is why creating a membership site has become an incredibly popular strategy in 2020 and beyond.
+You can apply the idea behind membership websites to a ton of different situations, which is why creating a membership site has become an incredibly popular strategy.

 You can use your membership site to offer gated content, create a private forum/community, offer special product discounts, plus a whole lot more.